git-for-windows/setup-git-for-windows-sdk/README.md

 In practice, caching the `full` artifacts does not provide much of a speed-up.
 Instead, it slows it down by spending extra minutes on caching the artifact.
 Therefore, caching is disabled for the `full` artifacts by default, corresponding to `cache: auto`.

+### Clean-up

+On self-hosted runners, the SDK files persist after the workflow run is done.
+To remove these files, set the input parameter `cleanup` to `true`.

 ## Developing _this_ Action

 > First, you'll need to have a reasonably modern version of `node` handy, such as Node 12.